 The crowd is a healthy mix of well-dressed young Japanese partygoers, gorgeous ladies, and fantastic VIP table options that are very affordable.
 Doors open early from 7 pm till 5 am.

 The DJs play mostly pop music and EDM from 3 years ago, but it’s hard to deny the party vibes here.

 Pro Tip: The weekends at OWL can become overcrowded, but the weekday parties are hands down the best in town.

 Average Door Price: Men are 2,000 Yen with 1 Drink ticket, and Women are 3,000 Yen with 1 Drink ticket.

 Access: OWL is about a 7-minute walk from Umeda Station in the basement of the Umeda Rakutenchi Building.

 You can find Bambi in the Shinsaibashi neighborhood, absolutely rammed with young Japanese college students every day of the week.
-The club is rowdy, but if you have the energy for it, Bambi may be the nightclub for you.
+The club is rowdy and CROWDED, but if you have the energy for it, Bambi may be the nightclub for you.
 Foreigners usual skip this nightclub, but if you want to catch some of Japan’s favorite domestic DJs, this is the place to do it.